WikimapsAtlas/WikimapsAtlas-generator/README.md

 Commonly used:

-* **NAME**: name of the target/central geographic item, according to Natural Earth spelling.
+* **NAME**: name of the target/central geographic feature, according to Natural Earth spelling.
-* **ISO2**: iso_2 of the target/central geographic item.
+* **ISO2**: iso_2 of the target/central geographic feature.
 While L1 provinces of the target area are in `administrative.topo.json` files, this parameter is used to filter the ones to visualize via d3js.
 * **WEST**: Westernmost longitude value of the bounding box.
  * *range*: `[180.0,-180.0]`.
 * **NORTH**: Northernmost latitude value of the bounding box.